KauanAg-devs/gmailandLinkedin-bot/README.md

 <b>Send 100 connection requests in 15 minutes with one click, automatically add custom connect message with person's name included!</b>

+<b>26 August 2023 major upgrade:</b> added `user agent`, `cookies` and `local storage` support to keep the login information from the last session and reduce LinkedIn automation detection.

 ## How To Use

 Screen resolution and width is rather important when it comes to LinkedIn.